Arsylk/Kissanime-Json/README.md

 ### Cloudflare
 This was the main obstacle when creating this project.
 You need to wait ~5s before the page loads, then solve js challenge forward it to the cloudflare instance and manually handle redirects.

-This is why it take so long for everything to load both searches and links, but after they are loaded they get saved in `/sdcard/Kissanime/`, from where you can later just open then and watch.
+This is why it take so long for everything to load, both searches and links, but after they are loaded they get saved in `/sdcard/Kissanime/`, from where you can later just open then and watch.

 ### Features